 Session attendees will visit Pomerene Hall at The Ohio State University to get a behind the scenes look at how Coon Restoration is tackling masonry repair on the building.
-Following a demonstration on basic masonry repairs and pointing with lime-based mortar, session attendees will have the option of getting some handson experience in making repairs to masonry.
+Following a demonstration on basic masonry repairs and pointing with lime-based mortar, session attendees will have the option of getting some hands-on experience in making repairs to masonry.
+Dennis Rude, founder of Cathedral Stone Products, will join Steve Coon from Coon Restoration for a discussion on Jahn Restoration Mortars.